 Ways to Celebrate Tick Tock Day

-Here are a few practical ideas for how you can make the most of Tick Tock Day:
+Here are a few ideas for how you can make the most of Tick Tock Day:

 - Wrap up unfinished business: Take care of any projects or personal tasks that have been lingering throughout the year.